mej3/AgenticAI_Chatbot/README.md

-This repo contain `bot` folder that implements an agentic AI chatbot with Google ADK Agentic AI framework.
-Navigate to this folder for details.
+This is a demonstration of an agentic AI chatbot with Google ADK Agentic AI framework.
+Navigate to `bot` folder for details.